 Dr. Datto also serves as the chair of the Accreditation Committee (AC) for the College of American Pathologists (CAP).
 The CAP is the largest accreditor of hospital based laboratories in the US and serves as a ‘deemed entity’ by the Center for Medicare Services.
 In his role of chair of the AC, Dr. Datto oversees the committee that makes clinical accreditation decisions for approximately 7,000 clinical domestic and international laboratories.

 Finally, Dr. Datto has an active academic program developing data system to aggregate, normalize and utilize high complexity and high volume laboratory data.
-Dr. Datto and his team have developed the Molecular Registry of Tumors; a software solutions that currently supports clinical trials matching, engagement with the AACR GENIE Project and the Molecular Tumor Board for Duke University Health System.
-The ultimate goal of this work is to ensure that the vast amount of laboratory data (including next generation sequencing data) can be made useful and actually used to improve patient care.
+Dr. Datto and his team have developed the Molecular Registry of Tumors (Mr.T); a software solution that supports clinical trials matching, engagement with the AACR GENIE Project and the Molecular Tumor Board for Duke University Health System.
+The ultimate goal of this work is to ensure that the vast amount of laboratory data generated on our Duke patients can be put to use, driving better patient care, research and education.